Ridgefield, Connecticut: Government and politics

 Ridgefield has a traditional New England Board of Selectmen–Town Meeting form of government, which is created by Town Charter and approved by the voters.
 The Charter calls for an annual Town and Budget Meeting to be held on the first Monday of May each year.
-The following are the elective offices of the Town of Ridgefield: Board of Selectmen, Town Clerk, Town Treasurer and Tax Collector.
+The following are the elective offices of the Town of Ridgefield: Board of Selectpersons, Town Clerk, Town Treasurer and Tax Collector.
 The following are the elective boards and commissions of the Town of Ridgefield: Board of Education, Planning and Zoning Commission, Board of Appeals on Zoning, Board of Tax Review, Board of Police Commissioners and Board of Finance.
 The chief executive is The First Selectman, who also serves a legislative function as a member of the Board of Selectmen.
-The current First Selectman, Rudy Marconi (D), was first elected in 1999.
+The current First Selectperson, Rudy Marconi (D), was first elected in 1999.